ronalderquiza/folbo-svr/README.md

 __________________________________________________________________________________________
 To use FoLBO System, database should be installed first.
-Uses Java Runtime Environment 7
+Runs in Java Runtime Environment 7